Offline recovery of magic and entanglement from noisy Pauli product states: Conclusions

 \section{Conclusions}

 In this work we have explored the effects of noise on resources such as magic and entanglement of a quantum state.
 We demonstrate that traditional metrics such as overlap with target state, or ground state energy estimates, do not fully capture the characteristics of quantum states in a noisy setting.
-Even when overlap is low, quantum circuits still generate valuable quantum resources, such as entanglement and magic.
-We demonstrate this by purifying noisy quantum states, recovering their magic and entanglement, and returning accurate energy estimates.
-While this offline purification is not scalable, we are optimistic that more sophisticated postprocessing protocols may be able to extract properties of the noisy dominant eigenvector more directly.
+In particular, we see that entanglement is relatively robust compared to magic, whose degradation is reflected in the decrease in overlap.
+We also demonstrate that by purifying noisy quantum states we can recover both their magic and entanglement, enabling more accurate calculation of the corresponding energy estimates.
+While this offline purification is not scalable, we believe it to be a useful diagnostic tool for small circuits executable on current hardware for studying the effects of noise.
+In the future we are optimistic that more sophisticated postprocessing protocols may be able to extract properties of the noisy dominant eigenvector more directly and efficiently.
 Promising avenues include robust classical shadow methods~\cite{chen2021robust,jnane2024quantum} coupled with machine learning~\cite{huang2210learning, kokaew2024bootstrapping}.
 As hardware continues to mature, quantum distillation methods can be incorporated into the circuit, reducing the classical cost.
 When designing algorithms in the noisy context, we may consider evaluating their performance based on the properties of their dominant eigenvector, as opposed to overlap with the ideal state.